lewhunt/nwb-react-testing-library/README.md

 You can use this repo as a starting point when building react components testable with Jest and react-testing-library (rather than nwb's default testing setup of Karma/Mocha and PhantomJS).

 ## Changes made to nwb in this repo
-The following steps for testing configuration have already been made in this repo.
+The following config changes to enable Jest and react-testing-library have already been made in this repo.
 They are listed here for reference:

 1. install nwb, create a nwb react-component project and install additional dependencies
 ```